pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/40_Two_Factor_Authentication.md

 **(Settings -> My Profile)**

 After enabling it a secret will be generated and you can setup your Google Authenticator App.
-**Please be aware if you don't setup the App properly wou will loose access to your account!**
+**Please be aware if you don't setup the App properly you will loose access to your account!**

  ![Settings](../img/two_factor_authentication_setup.png)